getsentry/grouping-tests/README.md

 | python store_events.py --output-dir ./events
 ```

-### Create grouping report
+### Create grouping report (under development)

-Under development.
-The current version builds a tree from the hashes returned by the grouping config and prints it to stdout. ``--report-dir`` is currently ignored.
+Applies a grouping strategy and creates the corresponding report.
+In addition to the config file, you must choose from either ``flat`` or ``tree`` grouping mode on the command line:

 ```bash
 python create_grouping_report.py \